-As can be seen from the previous three sections, chances for training, skill, and career growth are strongly tied to the issues that immigrants and the sector confront, such as low salaries, poor safety conditions, poor iob quality.
-Therefore. encouraging migrant workers' access to skill development is essential for the creation of a more equitable working environment and increased industrial output.
+As can be seen from the previous three sections, chances for training, skill, and career growth are strongly tied to the issues that immigrants and the sector confront, such as low salaries, poor safety conditions, quality.
+Therefore, and poor job encouraging migrant workers' access to skill development is essential for the creation of a more equitable working environment and increased industrial output.
 Despite the significance of issues related to migrant workers' training and skill development, there haven't been many thorough studies in the literature on the subject.
 Iskander and Lowe (2010) looked at Latino construction workers' informal training and skilldevelopment pathways in the US.
 The authors propose enhanced cooperation with unions, migrant advocacy groups, and other labour market institutions that encourage skillbased progress for migrant workers with less education in order to address training and skill development difficulties.
 Using data from the UK's construction industry, Tutt et al. (2013b) looked at the social and communication networks that migrant workers use to get jobs and advance their careers.
 The study discovered that the industry's informal hiring practises heavily rely on current networks.
-Additionally, they contend that translators and interpreters may be crucial in facilitating enhanced skill-based progress facilitating by improved communication between migrant and local workers.
+Additionally, they contend that translators and interpretersmay be crucial in facilitating enhanced skill-based facilitating progress by improved communication between migrant and local workers.
 In their 2017 study, Hammond and Cattell investigate how migrant workers' development of skills in South Africa is impacted by transient work relationships with short-term contracts.
-According to Africa's construction research.
-South industry offers little assistance for acquiring formal credentials and developing one's abilities.
-The authors of this notion propose that future study should concentrate on skill particularly development, for worker who is semi-skilled and unskilled.
+According to research.
+South Africa's construction industry offers little assistance for acquiring formal credentials and developing one's abilities.
+The authors of this notion propose that future study should concentrate on skill development, particularly for migrant worker who is semi-skilled and unskilled.